 There was no real beach, so the POWs climbed up on a seawall and found the Japanese Naval Landing Party had set up a machine gun and had just laid flat to rest when the gun opened fire on them.
 Those who came ashore were warned to stay in the water but only did so when one man climbed up on the seawall and was wounded.
 There were also Japanese snipers in wait to shoot anyone who attempted to escape.
 When they looked at the water, it was full of dead fish of many sizes killed by the bombs.
 The men ate salted beans that were in a tub that had been looted from the ship.

 The POWs were gathered together and marched to a grove of shady trees about 200 yards from the beach where they sat down and dried out the few possessions they had left.
 That afternoon they were moved to a single tennis court at Olongapo Naval Station which was about 500 yards from the beach.
-There, they were herded onto a tennis court, and roll call was taken.
-It was discovered 329 of the 1,619 POWs who had boarded the ship had died.
-The Japanese packed 1300 of the POWs on the court with 100 wounded POWs taking up a great amount of room at one end.
-They could barely sit down and only lay down by lying partially on another man.
+There, they were herded onto a fenced in tennis court, and roll call was taken.
+It was discovered that 229 of the 1,619 POWs who had boarded the ship had died.
+The Japanese packed 1340 of the POWs on the court with 100 wounded POWs taking up a great amount of room at one end.
+The POWs could barely sit down and only lay down by lying partially on another man.
 No sooner had they occupied the tennis court than American planes came over and began to make a strafing run.
 The men on the tennis courts waved their shirts and arms in an attempt to identify themselves as Americans.
-The lead plane’s pilot apparently realized they were Americans and flew over them to the Oryoku Maru and started bombing the ship which caused it to catch fire and sink.
+The lead plane’s pilot apparently realized they were Americans and flew over them.

 Beecher had several arguments with the Japanese over food and treatment of the wounded.
 When he told the Japanese interpreter, “For God’s sake!
 Hospitalize these wounded men or they are all going to die!”
 The interpreter said, “All Americans are going to die anyway.”